joway/flying/README.md

 ### git

-Push new version tag to git remote .
+Push new version tag to git remote server .

 ### docker

-You can change `namespace` to your own registry .
+- `namespace`: For example , set it to 'joway/flying-example' , it will push docker image as `joway/flying-example:vx.x.x` (if version_prefix = "v") .

-`dkf_path` is your dockerfile's path relative to the project root dir .
+- `dkf_path` : Dockerfile's path relative to the project root dir .

 ### npm

-`package_path` is your package.json path relative to the project root dir .
+- `package_path`: package.json's path relative to the project root dir .

 ### pypi

-You can custom your own build && upload commond by set `build_cmd` and `upload_cmd`
+Custom your own build && upload commond by set `build_cmd` and `upload_cmd`